plone/training/voltoaddons/05-objectwidget-block-edit.rst

 .. image:: _static/table-column-with-text-align.png

-We could say it's done for now... but let's go some steps further and explore how to further enhance this addon's re-usability and extensibility.
+We could say it's done for now... but let's go some steps further and explore how to further enhance this add-on's re-usability and extensibility.